Eva van Emden (she/her), freelance editor

 My two main strategies for getting going on a new project when I’m feeling some uncertainty are building momentum and reducing the pressure.
 This is how I build momentum:

-• Doing easy tasks in the manuscript: removing extra spaces and paragraph breaks, setting the correct styles and formatting on the body text and headings.
+• Do easy tasks in the manuscript, such as removing extra spaces and paragraph breaks, setting the correct styles, and formatting the body text and headings.
 Again, these are easy tasks that make progress.
 Not only does it make sense to do them first, but they also give me a sense of familiarity with the manuscript.

 To reduce the pressure, I often do the following: